tomasliubinas/LtUpvoteBundle/README.md

  composer require liubinas/upvote-bundle
  ```

-* Enable the bundle by adding the following line in the app/AppKernel.php file:
+* Add the line in the app/AppKernel.php file:

  ```php
  $bundles[] = new Lt\UpvoteBundle\LtUpvoteBundle();